klmmmv/thesis/chap1.md

 In chapter three the concept of abstract state machines (ASM) will be explained.
 ASM is one way of notation to express the execution of algorithms.
-They have become a solid framework for system design and development, with many use cases in the industry and research.
+They have become a solid framework for system design and development, with many use cases in industry and research.
 ASMs are one way of making business processes executable as they have a thorough mathematical foundation.
 They could also be used to model a business process in the form of control state machines.